Mashlex/CSGO-Server-Configs/README.md

 | 2on2 Match | [Get5 Plugin](https://github.com/splewis/get5) |  |
 | 5on5 Match | [Get5 Plugin](https://github.com/splewis/get5) |  |

+Some plug-ins have been omitted, such as Deathmatch or Arms Race, which only ask for a little added value.
+This means that you are not dependent on other plug-ins.

 ## Custom Commands
 | Command | Description |